IndomieGorengSatu/Mie/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!